-Your course handbook should be your first port of call for any minor queries concerning the course.
+YOUR COURSE HANDBOOK SHOULD BE YOUR FIRST PORT OF CALL FOR ANY MINOR QUERIES CONCERNING THE COURSE.
 For other concerns or if you genuinely cannot find the correct information then your College tutor and the Academic Administration team are happy to help.

-Course handbooks, together with supplementary information, are also published on the Department of Materials website.
+Course handbooks, together with supplementary information, are also published on the Department of Materials website (www.materials.ox.ac.uk/teaching) in searchable form.